-One positive outcome from the Covid-19 pandemic is that many people now find themselves free to work anywhere they want.
-This has led to a new breed of digital nomad, and a number of countries offer schemes allowing extended workcations.
+Many people now find themselves in the position that they can from work anywhere they want in the world.
+This has led to a new breed of digital nomad, and several countries offer schemes allowing extended workcations.
 This lifestyle is particularly attractive for the self-employed, but employees may also find their employer is open to the idea.

 The months prior to departure are likely to be highly stressful.
 Finding somewhere to live in your chosen country, arranging the necessary visas and booking a suitable removal firm are just some of the issues you are likely to have to deal with.
-The pandemic has shown just how important it is to make sure your finances are secure and that you have good health cover.
+It is also important to make sure your finances are secure and that you have good health cover in place prior to leaving the UK.